calumbradley/code-snippets/js/FetchRetryLogic.md

 ### 3. **Check for `413 Payload Too Large` Response**:

 - The first `.then()` block checks if `response.status === 413`.
-This checks whether the server has responded with a `413 Payload Too Large` status, which typically indicates the request body is too large for the server to process.
+This is to detect if the server responded with a `413 Payload Too Large` status, indicating that the request body is too large for the server to process.
 - If the response status is `413`, a message is logged (`Received 413 response, waiting 30 seconds before retrying...`).

 ### 4. **30-Second Wait Before Retry**:

-- The function creates a new `Promise` with a `setTimeout` call to introduce a 30-second delay before retrying the request.
+- The function creates a new `Promise` with a `setTimeout` call to introduce a 30-second delay before retrying the fetch request.
 The promise resolves after the timeout.

 ### 5. **Second Fetch Request (Retry)**:

-- After the 30-second wait, a second `fetch(url)` request is made to retry the request.
+- After the 30-second wait, a second `fetch(url)` request is made to retry the operation.
 - If the first request does not result in a `413` response, this retry logic is skipped.

 ### 6. **Handling a Successful Response**: